haga75/lsd/README.md

 An imitation of Linux 'ls' in C# .NET Core.

 Version 0.0.1.
 Lacks most features.
 No error handling.
-Just for fun.
+Work therapy.

 To test, use CLI in folder: "dotnet run" -dfl (directories, files, list)